Native American language

 Ute hunters used bows and arrows.
 In war, Ute men fired their arrows or used war spears and hide shields.

-Here is a website of pictures and information about American Indian weapons.
+Here are pictures and information about the Indian spears

 What other Native Americans did the Ute tribe interact with?

 The Utes often traded with neighboring tribes such as the